 Before commencing your therapy, an initial consultation is undertaken by one of our therapists.
-This is usually 90 minutes over one, sometimes two sessions and provides an opportunity to discuss your thoughts and ideas about why you are seeking help.
+This happens over one, sometimes two sessions and provides an opportunity to discuss your thoughts and ideas about why you are seeking help.
 It allows us to develop a treatment plan with you that will give you the support you need and the results you are looking for.
+Currently we are conducting this on line.

 When you contact us, we will connect you with either one of the practice directors or one of our associate therapists or clinical psychologists with your consent.
 All associates working at the Courtyard Garden are independent therapists or clinical psychologists registered with one of the following bodies HCPC, UKCP, BPS, BPC and/or BACP and subject to the ethical standards of their respective organisations.
 They are not employees of the Courtyard Garden.